mattgebert/iot-demo/README.md

 # iot-demo
-Demo app for job interview, via linux OS.
+Demo app for job interview, via Ubuntu OS and tested in Firefox.

 ## Setup